plahteenlahti/lahteenlahti.fi/content/blog/product-ideas-asmr/index.md

 - Tiny technological moat to other players, as anybody can host waste amounts of content and build a mobile app.
 - Features that currently make Youtube suck in terms of ASMR could easily be implemented by them, which is why one should look at offering a business model Youtube will be unable to match
-- It is hard to match the size of the audience of Youtube
+- It is hard to match the size of the audience creator can achieve on Youtube

 If you're already building something like this, or possibly considering making something like this, I would like to hear it, and maybe I can even help.